 We have clear goals that will move us toward our vision.
-In the coming years, we will:
+In the coming year, we will:

 Continue to provide technology solutions to leading automotive OEMs in Europe.

 For more information on our commitments to Europe, download Ballard's European Vision Brochure below.